robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 class: middle
 # Step 2
+## Build a DFD for the Playsound API in TMT 2016
+- Examine the threats identified

+???
+class: middle
+exclude: true
+# Step 2
 ## Recall the misuse case assignment
 - You identified several use cases to include misuse cases.

 ---
 class: middle
+exclude: true
 # Step 3
 ## Elaborate the Misuse cases using Threat models
 - Develop Level 1 DFDs that supports each of your use cases.